 Collectively, the team have a breadth of research and practice experience in the community service and criminal justice sectors.

-In addition, Anglicare has a Human Research Ethics Committee that is recognised by the National Health and Medical Research Council.
-The Anglicare Victoria Research Ethics Committee (AVREC) reviews internal and external research regardless of whether they involve access to Anglicare staff, clients or data.
+In addition, AV has a Human Research Ethics Committee that is recognised by the National Health and Medical Research Council.
+The Anglicare Victoria Research Ethics Committee (AVREC) reviews internal and external research regardless of whether they involve access to AV staff, clients or data.

 External research projects are reviewed for a fee.